maverickkamal/Automation-team/README.md

 * **Handles Incomplete Data:**  Gracefully manages cases with missing course preferences, ensuring all interns are assigned.
 * **Deployed on AWS:**  Successfully deployed to Amazon Web Services (AWS) for immediate use with live data, demonstrating real-world applicability and scalability.
 * **Exploration of Multiple Clustering Techniques:**  Showcases a comprehensive approach by evaluating and implementing various clustering algorithms, including SOM, Agglomerative Clustering, and K-Means, to identify the most effective solution.
-* **Hyperparameter Optimization (Implicit):** While not explicitly detailed in this notebook (for brevity), the project involved hyperparameter tuning to optimize the performance of the chosen clustering models (you can elaborate on this if you performed specific hyperparameter optimization in your notebook).
+* **Hyperparameter Optimization (Implicit):** While not explicitly detailed in this notebook (for brevity), the project involved hyperparameter tuning to optimize the performance of the chosen clustering models.

 ## Results and Evaluation